Reading time: 5 minutes

 What is PMS?

-You are not alone; many share your experience.
-Let’s dive into the definition of Premenstrual Syndrome, abbreviated as PMS.
+You're not alone; many share your experience.
+Let's delve into the definition of Premenstrual Syndrome, abbreviated as PMS.
 This is a hormonal condition that occurs a few days before menstruation and usually disappears with the onset of menstruation.

-About 4 percent of women of childbearing age experience PMS symptoms regularly.
-It is more common in women from the age of 30 or after having children.
+About 4 percent of women of childbearing age regularly experience PMS symptoms.
+It's more common in women aged 30 and over or after having children.

-Let’s dig deeper into what exactly PMS is and how it affects women at different stages of life.
+Let's delve deeper into what exactly PMS is and how it affects women at different stages of life.

 Symptoms of PMS

-Mood swings, emotional turbulence, and physical discomfort - PMS can be a challenging time.
-By understanding the different symptoms on a physical, emotional, and behavioral level.
-You'll learn what your body is trying to tell you.
+Mood swings, emotional turbulence, and physical discomfort— PMS can be a challenging time.
+By understanding the various symptoms on a physical, emotional, and behavioral level, you'll learn what your body is trying to tell you.

 Physical symptoms: